frink/Reactive/README.md

  * getItem() methods allowing for both transient and long term storage.
  * In all cases backup saves a checkpoints to an internal backup.
  */
-rObj.restore(JSONArray) // Argument is optional
+rObj.reset(JSONArray) // Argument is optional
 /**
  * When nothing is passed it restores from the internal checkpoint.
  * We use flattened JSON to allow circular references and complex